bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+> step one: create a class that extends 'React.Component'
+> step two: build constructor and super
+> step three: use the 'this' keyword to add state to the component

 2. Describe the different phases of the component lifecycle.

+componentWillMount - what initially renders componentDidUpdate- updating component componentWillUnmount- for unmounting component

 3. Demonstrate an understanding of class component lifecycle methods.

+basically it's the birth, growth, and death of a component.

 4. Define stateful logic.

+any actions happening in the background. ex: events & handle functions

 5. Describe how to test a React component with React Testing Library.

+arrange, act, assert.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.